andrew40404/installing-Asp.net-IBM-Cloud/README.md

 ![](asp.net%20ibm%20cloud_html_72496e6b0b2c820d.png)

--   Choose 	Single or Multizone, in single zone your data is only kept in on 	datacenter, on the
+- Choose Single or Multizone.

-​      other hand with Multizone it is distributed to multiple zones, thus safer in an unforeseen
+> In single zone, your data is only kept on the datacenter while on the other hand with Multizone, it is distributed to multiple zones, thus safer in an unforeseen zone failure

-​      zone failure
+>

-- If you wish to use Multizone please set up your account with[VRF
+> If you wish to use Multizone, please set up your account with VRF
+>

 - If at your current location selection, there is no available Virtual LAN, a new VLAN will be created for you
-- Choose a Worker node setup or use the preselected one, set Worker node amount per zone
+- Choose a Worker node setup or use the preselected one.
+SSet Worker node amount per zone
 - Choose **Master Service Endpoint**.
+-
-In VRF-enabled accounts, you can choose private-only to make your master accessible on the private network or via VPN tunnel.
+> In VRF-enabled accounts, you can choose private-only to make your master accessible on the private network or via VPN tunnel.
 Choose public-only to make your master publicly accessible.
 When you have a VRF-enabled account, your cluster is set up by default to use both private and public endpoints.

-   Give desired **tags** to your cluster, for more information visit tags
+- Give desired **tags** to your cluster, for more information visit tags
 - Click **create**
-   • Wait for your cluster to be provisioned
+- Wait for your cluster to be provisioned
-   • Your cluster is ready for usage
+- Your cluster is ready for usage

 **Step 2 Deploy IBM Cloud Block Storage plug-in**